Methods of finding Inverse of a matrix:

 |

-A vector normal to
+1. A vector normal to is

-Projection of
+2. Projection of on axis

 3. After substitution